-A specific frequency (e.g., CALCORD) or frequencies shall be identified for interagency communication and coordination during a disaster.
+A specific frequency/frequencies shall be identified for interagency communication and coordination during a disaster.

-CALCORD is the frequency in the County for interagency coordination at the command level.
+CALCORD is the County frequency in for interagency coordination at the command level.
 Fire and emergency ambulance units are capable of unit-to-unit communication, and a single frequency has been identified for this purpose.
 All paramedic ambulances are equipped with cellular telephones.